xraph/steel/.github/docs.md

 ## 📄 License

-This CI/CD setup is provided under the same license as ForgeRouter.
+This CI/CD setup is provided under the same license as Steel.